agentic-hospitality/specs/docs/for-dmos.md

 AI is changing how people discover and book travel.

-When someone asks ChatGPT, Claude, or Google's AI "Where should I stay in Norfolk?", they don't get a list of ten options to compare.
+When someone asks ChatGPT, Claude, or Google's AI "Where should I stay in Norfolk where the locals go with great food?", they don't get a list of ten options to compare.
 They get **one answer**.
 Maybe two.

 AI doesn't browse.
 It doesn't compare.
 It **chooses**.